 The Sunset Harbour Mixed-Use Neighborhood Overlay District is supported by the Vision, Goals and Objectives of the Comprehensive Plan.
 It follows the City's guiding principle and commitment to "encourage redevelopment by maximizing context sensitive design through appropriate architecture compatible scale and pedestrian features".

-The proposed Sunset Harbour Overlay District will continue to promote the small town character of this pedestrian-friendly neighborhood.
+The proposed Sunset Harbour Overlay District will continue to promote the hip and trendy character of this unique pedestrian-friendly neighborhood.

 Appendix A. ART DECO/MIMO OVERLAY DISTRICT ORDINANCE AND MEA, INC. REPORT